 The maple outside my house has dropped it’s seeds.
 The sidewalk is covered with them as they crunch underfoot.
 Every day now squirrels hang from the branches and eat their fill.
 Somehow it feels too soon.for the fall.
 And yet it is just about 6 weeks away.

 As we look toward the fall, and a new season of our lives approaching, here is an article, Tending the Soil: Growing A Family, that can help you to tend the soil your family grows in.
 Help you look at the quality of balance and relationship that feeds your family and keeps it growing strong.
 I will also tell you about a new workshop, private session and series that I am offering, that give you even more help with cultivating that soil, for the weeks and months ahead.

-Your partner in creating family connection,
+Your partner in Growing A Family,

-Your partner in growing connected families,
+Your partner in growing a thriving family,

 Back to my website, www.thecelebrationcoach.com